Evidence for a Superfluid-to-solid Transition of Bilayer Excitons

-Next we consider the nature of the condensate under large layer imbalance, corresponding to the dilute regime of low-density excitons.
-The dashed line in fig. 2b marks a value of large $|\Delta\nu|$ that separates two excitonic behaviours.
-Inside this boundary we observe perfect drag indicating superfluid excitons.
-Outside this boundary the system transitions to a phase that exhibits zero drag response.
 In Fig.~\ref{fig3}, we examine the transition from the superfluid to this new layer-imbalanced phase at a fixed value of \dlb=1.6.
 Figs. 3a and 3b plot the measured parallel flow and counterflow conductance, respectively, versus total filling fraction, $\nu_{total}$ (horizontal axis) and layer imbalance, $\Delta\nu$ (vertical axis).
-The data was acquired at \dlb$=1.6$ from the same Corbino device as in Fig. 2.
-The exciton condensate follows a vertical trajectory through the center of these maps following the total filling fraction $|\nu_{total}|=1$ ~\cite{Eis.04,Eis.14,Li.17a,Liu.17a,Li2019pairing,Shi2022}.
-The black arrows in Figs. 3a,b identify a transition boundary that occurs around $\Delta\nu=0.5$ a sharp transition in the transport behaviour is seen.
-For $\Delta\nu<0.5$, the device shows vanishing conductance in parallel flow (blue in Fig. 3a) but high conductance in counterflow (red in Fig 3b), consistent with the expected response for superfluid bilayer excitons.
-For $\Delta\nu>0.5$, the device shows vanishing conductance in both counterflow and parallel flow, indicating a transition to an insulating phase.
+The data was acquired from the same Corbino device as in Fig. 2.
+The exciton condensate follows a vertical trajectory through the center of these maps following the total filling fraction $|\nu_{total}|=1$ ~\cite{Eis.04,Eisenstein2014review,Li.17a,Liu.17a,Li2019pairing,Shi2022}.
+At approximately $\Delta\nu=0.5$ a sharp transition in the transport behaviour is seen.
+For $\Delta\nu<0.5$, the device shows high conductance in counterflow (red in Fig. 3a) and low conductance in parallel flow (blue in Fig 3b), consistent with the expected response for superfluid bilayer excitons.
+For $\Delta\nu>0.5$, the device instead shows a vanishing conductance in both counterflow and parallel flow, indicating a transition to an insulating phase.
 As summarized in the diagram shown in Fig. 1c, the insulating phase continues to track the $\nu_{total}=1$ trajectory with increasing layer imbalance, and is not obviously connected to any of the nearby single layer or double layer FQHE states (see also Fig.~\ref{Figlocalization}).
 This indicates that, like the exciton sperfluid, the insulating phase associates with interlayer excitons and so we label as an exciton insulator (EI).

-Since the superfluid-to-insulator transition is located near the edge of the Landau level, a natural question is whether the insulating phase is driven by disorder-induced localization \cite{Ahn2023Wigner}.
-We note that when $\nu_{total}$ is slightly detuned away from $\nu_{total}=1$, the exciton pairs dissociate and the insulator is replaced by a layer-decoupled metallic phase, which is highly conductive in both parallel flow and counterflow measurements (Fig.~\ref{fig3}a-c).
-This indicates that if disorder localization is at play, it must be of a peculiar type that affects excitons but not individual-layer charge carriers.